-All sites are selected in accordance with the guidelines set out by the Province of Alberta, in relation to high collision corridors, citizen complaints, school zones and construction zones.
+All sites are selected in accordance with the, in relation to high collision corridors, citizen complaints, school zones, construction zones or a history of speeding.

 In 2014, Dr. Karim El Basyouny and his team from the University of Alberta conducted a study of the impact that automated mobile speed enforcement on the frequency and severity of different types of motor vehicle collisions on Edmonton roadways.
 The study showed that there were significant reductions in all collision severities and types as described below:

 - Severe collisions (fatal and injury): reduction of 32.1%

 - Property Damage Only collisions: reduction of 28.7%

 - Total collisions: reduction of 27.7%

 - Speed related property damage only collisions: reduction of 27.3%

 - Speed related collisions: reduction of 26.7%